 AVAILABLE AT RETAILERS NATIONWIDE

-KATHRYN DISCUSSES RADIO’S GREATEST OF ALL TIME WITH MARK LEVIN
+KATHRYN DISCUSSES RADIO’S GREATEST OF ALL TIME WITH GLENN BECK

-Thank you to Mark Levin for your wonderful review of Radio’s Greatest of All Time – Rush Limbaugh.
-If you did not hear Mark’s program, below is the conversation in full with Kathryn.
+Thank you to Glenn Beck for the wonderful review of Radio’s Greatest of All Time – Rush Limbaugh.
+If you did not hear Glenn’s program, below is the conversation in full with Kathryn.
 It is beautifully uplifting at such an important time.

 CHAPTER EXCERPTS